 With Jess, Alec has proposed a novel framework for understanding the evolutionary emergence of distinct emotions (e.g., happiness, romantic love, pride); specifically, he suggests that a host of distinct emotions have co-evolved with fundamental motivational systems to galvanize physiological, psychological, and behavioral responses geared towards solving recurrent adaptive problems encountered throughout hominid evolution.

 Alec and Jess have also investigated the role of emotion expressions on first-impression sexual attraction, the role of the color red on first-impression sexual attraction, and the role of women’s menstrual cycle phase on clothing choice.
-His research is supported by a postdoctoral fellowship from the Social Sciences and Humanities Research Council of Canada and more information about Alec can be found here.
+His research is supported by a postdoctoral fellowship from the Social Sciences and Humanities Research Council of Canada.
+He currently works at Amazon and more information about Alec can be found here.